TudbuT/qft/README.md

 ## What helpers do

+Helpers are NOT relays for data, they are only used to ESTABLISH the connection.

 Helpers are there to help with holepunching.
 - P1 connects\* to helper
 - P1 sends the phrase to the helper